MicrosoftDocs/dynamics365-guidance/guidance/resources/cs-agent-script-macro-sample.md

 ---
-title: AgentScript and Macro samples
+title: AgentScript and Macro samples and types of agent scripts
 description: Learn about Microsoft's samples implementations of AgentScript and Macro that you can use to customize your Dynamics 365 Customer Service solution.
 titleSuffix: Customer Service samples and tools ms.date: 03/14/2024